Make award winning sloe gin

 The World Sloe Gin Championships

-The World Sloe Gin Championships are an annual event, hosted by The George Inn in Frant.
-All proceeds of the event are donated to the Hospice in the Weald.
+The World Sloe Gin Championships were an annual event, hosted by The George Inn in Frant.
 Both professional and amateur sloe gin makers are invited to enter.
-This year’s submission date is 16 December 2018.
+I was so pleased to win the competition twice.

 Interestingly, in the blind tasting, the three judges – Anita Martin, Mark Baldwin and Dianna Morris all scored the top six homemade entries above any of the commercial contestants.
 Extract from press release 2016